Odili1/OOP-Project/README.md

 To run this code successfully, first, you must have node installed.
 Then clone the repository using `git clone <repo url>`, switch to the base folder with `cd OOP-Project` then run `node index.js`.
 This should be displayed on your console if everything was rightly done:
 <blockquote>
-I am a Butterfly, under the class Anthropoda.
+I am a Butterfly, under the class Anthropoda.<br/>
 I have no backbone and also I am cold blooded

-I am a Tilapia, under the class Fish.
+I am a Tilapia, under the class Fish.<br/>
 I have a backbone and also I am cold blooded

-I am a Frog, under the class Amphibia.
+I am a Frog, under the class Amphibia.<br/>
 I have a backbone and also I am cold blooded

-I am a Tortoise, under the class Reptiles.
+I am a Tortoise, under the class Reptiles.<br/>
 I have a backbone and also I am cold blooded

-I am an Eagle, under the class AVES.
+I am an Eagle, under the class AVES.<br/>
 I have a backbone and also I am warm blooded

-I am a Cat, under the class Mammal.
+I am a Cat, under the class Mammal.<br/>
 I have a backbone and also I am warm blooded
 </blockquote>